tab1-web/faq/docs/eternal/levelling.md

     - (Remember `/target Dawn` or `/target Dusk` to find them)
     - Register for Dawn when castles are taken by Clans.
 (Castle Owners can only register to Dawn)
 - At higher catacombs expect competition, so either move or fight.
+- Merchant of Mammon and Blacksmith of Mammon can be found in Giran during Rewards week.
+Can be interacted with even if you didn't register.

 <figure markdown>